 Practice stability exercises often!

-If the video isn’t showing up below in your browser, trying viewing it here.
+If the video above isn’t showing up properly, trying viewing it here.